skohub-io/skohub-blog/content/blog/2024-01-18-reconcile/index.md

 ![Interative OpenRefine pop-up to define a match](./or5.png)

-If we want we can also search through our vocabulary by clicking "Search for match":
+If we want, we can also search through our vocabulary by clicking "Search for match":

 ![Searching for a vocabulary term in OpenRefine](./or6.png)

-After selecting the appropritate matches we have successfully reconciled our data:
+After selecting the appropriate matches we have successfully reconciled our data:

 ![Matched values in OpenRefine column](./or7.png)